binance/binance-spot-api-docs/testnet/web-socket-api.md

   "result": {
     "symbol": "BAZUSD",
     "referencePrice": "0.00501900",
-    "timestamp": 1770946889251     //Timestamp when the reference price was valid }
+    "timestamp": 1770946889251  // Timestamp when the reference price was valid }
 }
 ```